eclipse/mraa/CONTRIBUTING.md

-Contributing to libmraa                           {#contributing}
+Contributing to Eclipse Mraa (libmraa)                   {#contributing}
 ======================

-libmraa is an opensource project and we are actively looking for people to help
+Eclipse Mraa is an opensource project and we are actively looking for people to help
 with:

 - Writing platform supports for all types of boards running linux